The Collection Audit

 Where are we doing it

 The Audit has begun at the Art Gallery at Royal Park.
 The Central Gallery upstairs has become our Audit Space, in which our curators, officers and volunteers are meticulously documenting the collection.
-If you'd like to see us at work please join one of our Secrets of QVMAG guided tours.

 As most of our 1.5 million objects are Natural Sciences specimens housed at the Art Gallery, we expect to remain here for some time.
 Once these are complete, we will move to the Museum at Inveresk.
 Keep a look out for our audit team and feel free to ask any questions about the process, how far we've come, and what we've been finding.